freerange/pair-programming-presentation/presentation.md

 * Continuous code review

 ^
-- Pairing results in better quality code.
+- We think pairing results in better quality code.
-- "Turn the dial up to 10"
-- Rate of new bugs.
-- Cost of maintenance.
-- Helps catch edge cases that might be missed when working alone.
+- It helps catch edge cases that might be missed when working alone.
-- e.g. sticking to test-driven development and more likely to refactor.
+- It encourages discipline in that you're more likely to stick to test-driven development and more likely to refactor.
-- Is like a continuous code review giving rapid feedback.
+- It's like a continuous code review giving rapid feedback.

 ---

 ## Efficiency

 * Avoid going down rabbit holes
-* Improved focus/flow
+* Improved focus
 * On the job training

 ^
-- Typing is not the bottleneck
-- Helps avoid people ending up down unnecessary rabbit holes
+- It helps avoid people ending up down unnecessary rabbit holes.
+- Continuous discussion about what you're doing keeps you focussed on the problem.
-- A more experienced person helping a less experienced person
+- Pairing is a way for a more experienced person to help a less experienced person.
+- It's worth remembering that _typing_ is not the bottleneck

 ---